 The best part?

-Some of the best pizzas in New York can be delivered to your door.
-Find delicious New York pizza near you and order it with the Slice app.
+Whether you're looking for pizza places in Manhattan or the best pizza in Brooklyn, you can find delicious New York pizza near you and order it with the Slice app.

 You cannot make a list of the best pizza places in NYC without the first pizzeria in New York – Lombardi’s pizza.